OPR-group-BNITM/vimop/README.md

 ### Taxonomic classification and removal of non-viral reads

 Centrifuge is used to classify the reads.
-This helps to get an overview of how your metagenomics sample is composed.
+This helps to get an overview of how your sample is composed.
 A Kronaplot of the read classification will appear in the report and optionally you can choose to generate a separate HTML with the Krona plot with --output_krona_plot true.
 Centrifuge also classifies the contigs (see later) to get a rough idea about contigs that do not match any entry in the reference database or only partially.
 Use `--centrifuge_do_classify false` to deactivate all centrifuge classifications and save time.